 Write things down.
 Setting deadlines increases the odds for people to stick with their habits, and goals in general.

 Think about it.
 If you only wish for something good or new to happen, without actually acting, you’ll never do it.
 If you don’t set deadlines that will cause you heavy breathing and make you feel uncomfortable, you’ll never make the difference you want for yourself.
-You’ll simply be one of those guys/girls who only talk a lot and doesn’t do much.
+You’ll simply be one of those guys/girls who only talks a lot and doesn’t do much.

 In contrast, people who make specific plans and set deadlines are more likely to push till the end.

 You’ll often hear people say stuff like: “I’m going to eat healthier” or “I’m going to get fit,” but they never say when and where these things will happen.

 So, if you want to really make a change, get a pen and paper and write down where you’ll workout and when.

 Reframe your habits: Exercising or saving money is hard.
 Especially if you have a track record of someone who loves to shop.
 Many people associate saving money with deprivation.
 However, this can be associated with something different: freedom.
 In order to change your daily actions, you need to reprogram your brain.
 Understand one simple truth: Living below your current means increases your future means.
 The money you save this month increase your purchasing power next month.
 The money you put aside the following months will eventually help you live the life you really want to live.